 ‘Not sure’, said her sister, unwittingly imitating Ela’s look.

-‘Think we left traces from going through the chocolate?’, said Ela in a firm voice, suddenly preoccupied with more practical concerns.
+‘Think they can tell we’ve been going through the sweets?’, said Ela in a firm voice, suddenly preoccupied with more practical concerns.

-‘Hmm, I think not… We’ve been careful to leave everything exactly the same.’
+‘Hmm, …think not… We’ve been careful to leave everything exactly the same.’

-‘Anyway, we shouldn’t do this when they’re out .’
+‘Anyway, maybe we shouldn’t do this when they’re out .’

-‘Riiiiight’, Tina chuckled, ‘Can’t you see that we’ve been doing every year and they haven’t got a clue?’
+‘Riiiiight’, Tina chuckled, ‘It’s not like we’ve been doing it every year and they haven’t got a clue!’

 ‘Yep.
-Me five minutes, you five minutes, and so on for half hour.
+Me five minutes, then you another five minutes for about half hour.
 After which we’d fall sound asleep.
-And wake up to find the presents already under the tree.’
+Only to wake up to find the presents already under the tree.’

 ‘Time passes sooooooo slowly’, Ema whined.
 ‘Couldn’t today be tomorrow?’